 *Disclosure* The Travel Fairies are participants in the Amazon Associates program.
 As an Amazon Associate, we earn from qualifying purchases but all opinions are our own.

 Read a travel book

 One of the best ways to travel without leaving home is to become an armchair tourist by reading a travel book.
-Whether this be fiction or non-fiction, reading is a great way to learn more about a different country or place and their culture.
+Whether this is fiction or non-fiction, reading is a great way to learn more about a different country or place and their culture.
 Rich descriptions can even make you feel like you’re there yourself.
 You can check out some of Jessie’s book suggestions here.

 Watch a travel film

 Similarly to reading a travel book, watching a travel film can also transport you to some extraordinary places (and now you don’t even have to use your imagination!)
-Films set in beautiful places Can really make you feel like you’ve experienced these locations yourself.
+Films set in beautiful places can really make you feel like you’ve experienced these locations yourself.
 Some of my favourites are Mamma Mia, Like Father, Wild and 127 Hours and you can check out some of Jessie’s favourites on her post.

 Travel with your stomach

 If you’re more of a foodie traveler and love finding unique local dishes why not try to recreate this at home.
 Find some authentic recipes from around the world and try your hand at a bit of cooking.
 If you check the world food aisle in your local supermarket they may even have some interesting snacks to try.
 Failing this, you could always get a takeaway or go to a restaurant somewhere a little different to where you would normally go.
 For example, my town has a Jamaican bakery.
 I’ve yet to go but it’s on my list of places to check out!

 Become a tourist in your own town